Tragedy of Otranto: Legal proceedings

 The accident raised questions about the extent of power that the state may use to protect itself from unauthorized entry.
-Although undisputed that the sinking was unintentional, controversy exists over whether it was a result of dangerous maneuvering, which was disproportionate in relation to the stopping of the ship.
-Authors argue that there is an obligation for the state to limit coercive actions which are disproportionate to the risk of intrusion.
+Although undisputed that the sinking was unintentional, controversy exists over whether it resulted from dangerous maneuvering, which was disproportionate in relation to the ship's stopping.
+Authors argue that the state must limit coercive actions disproportionate to the risk of intrusion.
 The United Nations High Commissioner for Refugees criticized the Italian blockade as "illegal" since Italy established it only through a bilateral, intergovernmental agreement with Albania.

-The Xhavara et. al v.
-Italy and Albania case was held to be inadmissible because of non-exhaustible national remedies.
+The Xhavara et al. v.
+Italy and Albania case was held inadmissible because of non-exhaustible national remedies.
 The European Court of Human Rights, which held the case, assumed jurisdiction relying on the bilateral agreement between Albania and Italy.
 The ship was recovered 35 mi from the Italian coast, no more than 10 mi to 15 mi from the Albanian coast within Albanian territorial waters.
 The court held Italy responsible for the incident since it was considered to have exercised jurisdiction.
-Italy was also held responsible for holding an investigation of the deaths, a requirement which was considered to have been fulfilled by the public manslaughter proceedings held against the captain of the Italian vessel.
+Italy was also held responsible for investigating the deaths, a requirement deemed fulfilled by the public manslaughter proceedings held against the captain of the Italian vessel.
 By the end of eight years of proceedings, the Court of Brindisi convicted the Italian and Albanian captains together of "shipwreck and multiple manslaughter" with the first to three years in prison and the second to four.
 Responsibility for the "accident" was attributed to both and was relegated to the individual level.
 The larger chain of command, legal framework, discourses, and established practices which resulted in the sinking have not been judicially investigated.